 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient's vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
 CT scans of the chest and abdomen can help find cancer that has spread to the lungs, lymph nodes, or liver.

 Endoscopy.
 This test allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth, down the esophagus, and into the stomach and small bowel.

 Bronchoscopy.
 Similar to an endoscopy, the doctor passes a thin, flexible tube with a light on the end into the mouth or nose, down through the windpipe, and into the breathing passages of the lungs.
 This procedure may be performed by a surgeon or a pulmonologist (a medical doctor who specializes in lung problems).
 The tube lets the doctor see inside the lungs.
-Tiny tools inside the tube can gather samples of fluid and tissue and remove them, so the pathologist can examine the samples.
+Tiny tools inside the tube can gather samples of fluid and tissue and remove them so they can be examined by a pathologist.
 Patients are given mild anesthesia (medication to block the awareness of pain) during a bronchoscopy.

 Photography.
 Because many skin lesions can develop in different parts of the body, doctors may regularly photograph parts of the skin (called mapping) to find out if new lesions have developed over time.